yogeshkk/KAAU/README.md

 Q3) Hold on you missed User account in which are part of Authentication.

 Ans: Good catch.
-User accound are not manage by kuberntes and I am using an API call to Kubernetes to manage the above.
+User accounts are not managed by Kubernetes and I am using an API call to Kubernetes to manage the above.

 ```
 Normal users are assumed to be managed by an outside, independent service.
 An admin distributing private keys, a user store like Keystone or Google Accounts, even a file with a list of usernames and passwords.
 In this regard, Kubernetes does not have objects which represent normal user accounts.
 Normal users cannot be added to a cluster through an API call.